Find out why red beach glass is so desirable, why it is a unique beach gift, and what makes the glass red.

-One of the great jewelry quality pieces of red sea glass that I (Lin) have is the nice crimson-to-red piece seen at the top of this page and also in the photo at the right photo.
+One of the distinctive large jewelry-quality pieces of red sea glass that we have is the nice crimson-to-red piece seen near the top of this page and also in the photo below.

-However, because of the thickness, my guess is that it was from a big old warning light off a ship.
+However, because of the thickness, our guess is that it was from a big old warning light off a ship.

 The smaller pieces are also from the same area.

 David found this large piece of red at North Beach County Park in Port Townsend, Washington.

 This beach is a favorite of sea glass collectors, dog walkers, and other beach lovers; yet David found this piece right in front of the parking area in the low tide strip of pebbles.

 When you do find a red, it is likely to be small.
 Whatever the size, we all get very excited to find one, like the small but exquisitely-formed red shown above.

 Years ago, they actually used gold in the making of red glass to achieve the various hues of red.

 Different amounts of gold would give it a different hue of color.
 This was pretty expensive, so they tried using other metals like copper and other materials to achieve the color.

 Modern methods use other metals because of the high price of gold.